Victoria with Kids: 20+ things to do for an awesome trip

 Hours: 12 pm – 9pm – for the BeaverTails stand

-Have Afternoon Tea
+Have Afternoon Tea or High Tea Service

 I’ll confess, we haven’t done this with the kids yet, but we’ve done it as adults.
 It’s fun and delicious.
 Afternoon tea in Victoria can be as costly or as budget-friendly as you want it to be.
 There are several shops and restaurants that will do a tea service but our two recommendation are the Empress Hotel (high end) or Murchie’s (budget).
 The Empress’ tea service is very comprehensive with trays of finger sandwiches, scones and deserts, including tea.
-Tip: the Empress does a children’s tea service also.
-It’s very nice and quite the touristy thing to do.
+I’ve also enjoyed afternoon tea at the Fairmont Chateau Lake Louise, which is very similar, and it’s amazing.

 Murchie’s is much more relaxed and a better option for doing tea in Victoria with kids.
 Either doing a pre-set menu or going a la carte, you can do Murchie’s without reservations and you can linger as long as you like.
 This is our favorite place for tea.
 Tip: leave with a box of Orange Pekoe tea; it’s my favorite!